Non-degenerate near-parabolic renormalization: Introduction

 \section{Introduction}

-Let $f(z)$ be a holomorphic function defined on a neighborhood of $0\in \mathbb{C}$ which fixes $z=0$.
-The fixed point $0$ is called \textit{parabolic} if the multiplier $\lambda = f'(0)$ is a root of unity.
-For now we assume $\lambda= 1$, in this case we say the fixed point is $1$-parabolic.
-In addition we assume that $f''(0) \neq 0$, in this case we say that the parabolic fixed point is \textit{non-degenerate}.
+Let $f(z)$ be a holomorphic function defined on a neighborhood of a fixed point $z_0\in \mathbb{C}$.
+The \textit{multiplier} of the fixed point is the quantity $\lambda=f'(z_0)$, and $z_0$ is called \textit{parabolic} when $\lambda$ is a root of unity.
+The parabolic fixed point is called \textit{simple} when $\lambda =1$, and \textit{non-degenerate} when $f''(0)\neq 0$.

-The local dynamics of $f$ near $z=0$ are relatively simple, orbits are attracted towards $0$ on one side and repelled away from $0$ on another.
-However, for a holomorphic function $h$ which is a perturbation of $f$, the dynamics can be drastically more complicated.
-Orbits are still attracted towards $0$ on one side and repelled away from $0$ on another, but in this perturbed setting the orbits of points on the attracting side may transfer to the repelling side.
-This phenomenon, often called \textit{parabolic implosion}, was first studied by Douady-Hubbard \cite{Orsay1} \cite{Orsay2} and Lavaurs \cite{Lavaurs} and has found many applications in holomorphic dynamics, see for example \cite{douady}, \cite{shishikura_boundary}, \cite{shishikura_1}, \cite{wanderingdomainsdimension2}, \cite{cages}.